 Step 2: Identify the Oil Fill and Drain Bolts

-Take the bike for a short ride to make sure the oil is hot and agitated (so all the debris are suspended in the oil).
+Take the bike for a short ride (5-10 minutes) to make sure the oil is hot and agitated (so all the debris are suspended in the oil).
 It isn't ideal to change the oil with the engine cold.
-It also makes the oil more fluid so it flows quicker and easier in cold environments.
+It also makes the oil more fluid so it flows out of the drain quicker in cold environments.

 The first step is to put the bike up on a rear stand, with an oil drip tray underneath (if possible).
 Then, identify the bolts you'll be working on.
 On the 2017 Kawasaki Ninja 650, pictured you'll find the OEM Oil Drain Fill and Drain bolts in the attached image.
 Don't loosen anything just yet.